 “SAP SuccessFactors, we saw another big quarter with a new customer additions.
 SuccessFactors Employee Central now has over 1900 customers worldwide and that was up 48% year-on-year.”

 SAP is frequently showcasing the growth of Employee Central.
 But this is only one component in SuccessFactors.
 SAP and Bill McDermott, in particular, like to continually trump up SuccessFactors, but SuccessFactors always seems to be in transition.
 It is only strong in a few areas of HR.
-For example, the payroll functionality in SAP’s ECC system is one of the few goods things SAP’s old HRM solution.
+For example, SAP’s ECC system’s payroll functionality is one of the few goods things SAP’s old HRM solution.
 However, SuccessFactors has nothing close to as good, which is one reason why many of their customers have been so reticent to move to SuccessFactors.

-SuccessFactors also continues to have integration issues going back to ECC.
+SuccessFactors also continue to have integration issues going back to ECC.
 This really should have been taken care of at this point as the SuccessFactors acquisition five and a half years ago.

-The use of the 48% number was used by Bill McDermott because it is more impressive than growth in any other area of the SuccessFactors suite.
+Bill McDermott used the 48% number because it is more impressive than growth in any other area of the SuccessFactors suite.
 This is the standard of all the comments made by all of the SAP executives in this session.
 The only part of the story and the most pleasant part ends up being verbalized.

 The Ariba Network